chadlupkes/IPFS-Sats/whitepaper/0332lightningyieldwallet.md

 | **Storage Cost** | $500$ sats/month (1GB) | Monthly Expense |
 | **Net Surplus** | $333$ sats | Compounded back into the principal |

 As long as the generated yield exceeds the storage and operating costs, the content persists indefinitely.
-When depositing sats to open the Lightning channel, the transaction simultaneously anchors the application’s content hash chain onto Bitcoin's blockchain via $\text{OP\_RETURN}$, providing trustless timestamping at zero marginal cost.
+When depositing sats to open the Lightning channel, the transaction simultaneously anchors the application’s content hash chain onto Bitcoin's blockchain via OP_RETURN, providing trustless timestamping at zero marginal cost.

 ---